CJVisser/Zabbix-Dashboard-Gauge/README.md

 ## Install
 1. Download _gauge-installer_ and the patch file for your Zabbix release
 2. As root, ```./gauge-installer``` and complete a successful install
-3. Restart your web server
+3. Browser-refresh you dashboard pages

 ## Working with Patches
 1. _Do not ever delete your .patch files or the installer_